 Training and development: Since 2015, Samsung has hosted a range of compliance and human rights workshops and training sessions for the heads and working-level staff of our suppliers on a yearly basis, ranging from legal requirements, audit results and best practices of our suppliers as well as corporate culture to specific human rights and environmental topics outlined in the Supplier Code.
 To mitigate forced labour risks among suppliers employing migrant workers, Samsung has put in place the Responsible Recruitment Procedure training course to improve our suppliers' understanding relevant procedures and to help eliminate risks.
 In 2023, Samsung put forward ESG trainings, prioritizing to build suppliers' capacities in sustainability management in areas including climate action, resource circularity, human rights, compliance, and social responsibility.
-Legal compliance courses will soon become available also to our tier 2 and 3 suppliers that have signed a fair trade agreement with Samsung.

-Further information on Samsung's human rights supply chain management including figures can be found in the global Sustainability Report 2023 in the sections "Sustainability in supply chain".
+Further information on Samsung's human rights supply chain management including figures can be found in the global sustainability report in the sections "Sustainability in supply chain".

-5. Right to information
+4. Right to information